 #What universal remote works with a Hisense TV?

 Most IR-based universal remotes from brands like GE, Philips, and One For All work with Hisense TVs.
-You’ll need to program them using Hisense-specific remote codes found in the remote’s manual or the manufacturer’s code lookup tool.
-Logitech Harmony remotes also support Hisense models through their online database.
+Program them using Hisense-specific codes from the remote’s manual or the manufacturer’s code lookup tool.
+Logitech Harmony remotes also support Hisense through their online device database.
+For Hisense Roku TV models, the standard Roku enhanced voice remote works without any additional programming and gives you full audio control including mute, volume, and input switching from a single remote.

 #Can HDMI ARC cause no sound on a Hisense TV?

 Yes.
-If HDMI ARC is enabled in your sound settings but no soundbar or receiver is connected to the ARC port, the TV routes audio to a device that doesn’t exist.
-Switch the audio output back to TV Speakers under your sound settings to fix this.
-You should also check that CEC (called Anynet+ or HDMI Control depending on your platform) is enabled if you want ARC to work with a connected device.
+If HDMI ARC is enabled but nothing is connected to that port, the TV routes audio to a device that doesn’t exist.
+Switch the output back to TV Speakers.

 #Why does my Hisense TV have picture but no sound on one app?